MP7: ALACI: Afro-Latinx, Latin American, Caribbean and Indigenous Performance

 About

-Highlighting diversity in performances from Spanish-speaking regions, our group explores theater as a tool to foster equity and social justice by analyzing existing works and creating and performing our original pieces to share across CNY institutions.
+Highlighting diversity in performances from Spanish-speaking regions, this group explores theater as a tool to foster equity and social justice by analyzing existing works and creating and performing our original pieces to share across CNY institutions.

 Open to New People